TULiberalArts/Philosophy/pages/undergradaute.md

 capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”
-More than 90 percent placed high value on ethical decision-making, intercultural skills, and interest in continued learning.* These are all skills developed in philosophy courses.
+More than 90 percent placed high value on ethical decision-making, intercultural skills, and interest in continued learning.* These are all skills developed in philosophy courses. *Study by Hart Research Associates for The Association of American Colleges and Universities (2013)

-*Study by Hart Research Associates for The Association of American Colleges and Universities (2013)
+When you are ready to apply, submit your application online at (admissions.temple.edu/apply)[http://admissions.temple.edu/apply].

 ## Academic Offerings